anandtrex/so-simple-libre-theme/docs/theme-setup.md

 ### Post and Page

 These two layouts are very similar.
-Both have an author sidebar, allow for large feature images at the top, and optional Disqus comments.
+Both have an author sidebar, allow for large feature images at the top.
 The only real difference is the post layout includes related posts at the end of the page.

 ### Categories